adunc7/wonder/README.md

 # Wonder  🗣️🎙️🎬🚀

+## A voice-driven AI pipeline that converts spoken ideas into structured cinematic storyboards in a single interface
 A real-time, bi-directional (BIDI) AI agent powered by **Google ADK** and **Gemini Live API**.
-A voice-driven AI pipeline that converts spoken ideas into structured cinematic storyboards in a single interface.

 ## 🏗 Architecture
 - **Frontend:** Next.js